-To service the impeller (2), seal assembly (3) or the seal plate (36), the pump casing must be separated from the base (46, Figure 1) and intermediate (21).
-See Figure 1 and remove the hardware (47, 48, 49 and 50) securing the pump casing (1) to the base.
+To service the impeller (2), seal assembly (3) or the seal plate (36), the pump casing must be separated from the intermediate (21).

 Support the pump casing using a suitable hoist and sling, and disengage the hardware (35) securing the pump casing to the seal plate (36) and intermediate (21).
 Separate the pump casing and gasket set (37) from the seal plate and the intermediate.
 Replace the gasket set as required.
+For ease of reassembly, tie and tag the gaskets or measure and record their thickness.